 The Moesgaard Museum (MoMu) is a superb archaeological and ethnographic museum near the city Aarhus on the Danish Jutland peninsula.
-The prehistory exhibitions concentrates on especially Danish archaeology with superb displays on the Bronze Age, the Iron Age and the Viking Era.
+The prehistory exhibitions concentrate on especially Danish archaeology with superb displays on the Bronze Age, the Iron Age, and the Viking Era.
 Major items here include the Grauballe Man and Iron Age weapon caches found in the Illerup Ådal lake.
 The anthropology exhibition focuses on “the life of the dead” not only in Denmark but also around the world.
 Superb temporary exhibitions – usually of historically important but not directly related themes – continue to draw in visitors.
-As do the modern architecture of the new museum building (2014) that allow visitors to walk freely on its grass-covered sloping roof.
+As do the modern architecture of the new museum building (2014) that allows visitors to walk freely on its grass-covered sloping roof.

 The Exhibitions of the Moesgaard Museum

 The Moesgaard Museum was established in 1970 near Aarhus on the Jutland peninsula of Denmark.
 It is particularly known for its vast collection of Danish archaeological finds and rates only behind the National Museum of Denmark in Copenhagen in scale and quality.
 However, some of the Moesgaard Museum’s top displays – such as the Grauballe Man and Bronze Age Borum Eshøj bodies – have no equals in the world.

 The Moesgaard Museum re-opened in 2014 in a new modern facility with masterful and imaginative presentations using the latest technology and methods.
 Without dumbing it down, visitors of all interest levels will find it easy and enjoyable to visit the exhibitions.